Whitening black money, raising taxes won’t fix our economic ails

 Some may argue that bringing black money back into circulation would be good for our economy's health.
 But at what cost?
 It is a no-brainer that allowing such impunity to black money hoarders will encourage the practice further, and discourage honest taxpayers from paying their taxes compliantly.
 The maths is simple: it is a 50 percent saving on taxes if one simply turns their legitimately earned income into undisclosed money and then whiten it—no strings attached and no repercussion involved.

 It has been suggested that such an unconditional scheme to legalise black money is required, as the last time such a facility was offered in FY2020-21, a record Tk 20,600 crore was legalised—enabling the National Board of Revenue (NBR) to collect Tk 2,064 crore in taxes—by about 12,000 individuals, including government employees, doctors, businesspersons, and bank sponsor directors, among others.
-But once this scheme was lifted, in the subsequent years, fewer people availed the offered options to legalise illegal money.
+But once this scheme was lifted, in the subsequent years, fewer people availed the offered options for whitening black money.

 Does this mean that the facility anticipated to be offered again would reduce the tax collection pressure on the NBR and inject more money into the economy?
 Not necessarily.
 We must remember that due to the travel and communication restrictions during the Covid pandemic, which essentially limited the hundi channels, people had little option but to keep their dirty money home, hence many availed the golden opportunity.
 The context in 2020-21 was different from that in 2024-25, and expecting to generate the same response from dirty money owners based on a general clemency and a flat tax rate might be a folly.